mg-04/mg-04.github.io/_articles/vlsi/adder.md

 - MUX
 We chose the XOR implementation.

+---

 # 8-bit Adder
 This is *very important*.
-We need to use our single-bit adder 8 times.
-You definitely don't want to draw the same thing 8 times.
-Fortunately, we can **Instantiate** the single-bit layout as a **symbol**, just as how you use the `pch` and `nch` symbols.
+You do **not** want to draw this eight times.
+Fortunately, we can **Instantiate** the single-bit layout as a **symbol**, just as the `pch` and `nch` symbols.

-## Transformed Adder
+## Flipped Adder
-Before you do that, though, because we use the alternating VDD-GND-VDD-GND-VDD power grid plan, for odd bits, we have GND on the left, VDD on the right, but for even bits, we have the opposite.
+Because we use the alternating VDD-GND-VDD-GND-VDD [power grid plan](/articles/vlsi/floorplan#metal-routing)
+- Odd bits: GND left, VDD right
+- Even bits: VDD left, GND right
 You can simply "Flip Vertically".
 Can you?

-Mostly yes, but with the caveat of pins.
-Our current M2 pins have "ABC" order, but if flipped, it will have "CBA".
-It's not a nightmare if you are consistent on that for all flipped bits.
-A bigger issue are the carry chain wires
+Mostly yes, but with the caveat on **pin order**.
+- Our current M2 pins have "ABC", which will turn to "CBA" if flipped.
+- `cin` currently comes from the left, and `cout` from the right.
+They need to be flipped.

 ![](/images/vlsi/Adder/adder_frame.png)